gautriv/aimldocumentation/_docs/documentation-workflow.md

 - [Team Topologies](https://teamtopologies.com/) by Matthew Skelton and Manuel Pais - How to structure teams for effective collaboration
 - [Docs for Developers](https://docsfordevelopers.com/) - Practical guide to developer documentation

+## Test Your Knowledge

+Test your understanding of documentation workflows for AI systems with this quiz!

+{% include quiz.html id="documentation_workflow" title="Documentation Workflow Quiz" description="Check your understanding of effective documentation workflows, collaboration patterns, and strategies for AI-ML systems." questions=site.data.documentation_workflow_questions theme="indigo" %}

 ## The Journey Continues: What's Next?

 In our next module, we'll dive into regulatory compliance and legal considerations for AI-ML documentation.
 You'll learn how to document systems to meet emerging AI regulations and standards—without drowning in legalese.